juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Low float are more volatile, but less liquid
 * Heavy resistance refers to consolidation at price level with >20M volume
 * Breakout refers to moving through a resistance area followed by high volume and volatility
+* Level 2 is not useful unless at a breakout point

 ### Brokers
 * Interactive Broker(min 10,000)